-Bitcoin, Ethereum and Ripple along with the over 1500 Altcoin investments are proving very popular investments for smsf investors.
+Bitcoin, Ethereum and Litecoin along with the over 5000 Altcoin investments are proving very popular investments for smsf investors.

 There are a lot of things people need to be aware of before embarking on bitcoin or crypto investing, in an SMSF.